ncarlier/webhookd/README.md

 **Or** use APT:

 Finally, it is possible to install Webhookd using the Debian packaging system through this [custom repository](https://packages.azlux.fr/).

-> Note that custom configuration variables can be set into `/etc/webhoockd.env`
+> Note that custom configuration variables can be set into `/etc/webhoockd.env` file.
-> Sytemd service is already set and enable, you just have to start it with `systemctl start webhoockd`
+> Sytemd service is already set and enable, you just have to start it with `systemctl start webhoockd`.

 ## Configuration